pycom/pycom-documentation/chapter/firmwareapi/pycom/network/lora.md

 # class LoRa

-This class provides a driver for the LoRa network processor in the LoPy.
+This class provides a driver for the LoRa network processor in the LoPy and FiPy.
 Below is an example demonstrating LoRaWAN Activation by Personalisation usage:

 ```python
 from network import LoRa